burnoutberni/someone-is-wrong-on-the-internet/README.md

 How to load (Chrome / Edge / Brave):
 1. Open chrome://extensions (or edge://extensions).
 2. Enable "Developer mode".
-3. Click "Load unpacked" and choose this project folder (`somebody-is-wrong-on-the-internet`).
+3. Click "Load unpacked" and choose this project folder (`someone-is-wrong-on-the-internet`).
 4. Open a website with comments (e.g., news article or forum), open the extension popup and click "Scan page for comments".

 How to load and test in Firefox (temporary add-on):